openfaas/openfaas.github.io/_posts/2019-09-20-lambda-to-openfaas.md

 }
 ```

-At a quick glance, the two function samples are very similar.
+At a glance, the two function samples are very similar.
 The main difference is in the invocation parameters.
 OpenFaaS passes in the `context` object which is used to provide additional context to the result.
 The context includes the properties `status`, `succeed`, `error`, and others that make discovering functionality and managing the response of the function easy without having to dig through pages of documentation.

 As you can see, migrating the sample function from Lambda to OpenFaaS would be as easy as adding the `context` object to the invocation, and moving the values from the inline `response` object to the OpenFaaS included `context` object properties.

+> You can see the documentation and other examples for the node10-express template [here](https://github.com/openfaas-incubator/node10-express-template).

 Next, we'll work through a real-world Lambda function that includes IAM permissions to access a DynamoDB table.

 ## AWS Lambda

 The Lambda functions we'll be migrating are part of a URL shortener.
 One function creates and stores the shortened URL in DynamoDB, and the other function is responsible for looking up the destination URL, and redirecting the browser.
+We've separated the operations between two functions so that the creation of the short URLs can be placed inside a private network in order to restrict who can create new shortened links.

 Let's have a look at the `shortener` function which creates and stores the shortened URLs: